ray-project/ray/doc/source/cluster/kubernetes.rst

 --------------------------------------------------
 The Ray Kubernetes operator works by managing a user-submitted `Kubernetes Custom Resource`_ (CR) called a ``RayCluster``.
 A RayCluster custom resource describes the desired state of the Ray cluster.

-First, we need to apply the `Kubernetes Custom Resource Definition`_ (CRD) defining a RayCluster.
+To get started, we need to apply the `Kubernetes Custom Resource Definition`_ (CRD) defining a RayCluster.

 .. code-block:: shell